-- In other words, we wish to compare probabilities of different sets (neighborhoods) of atomic arrangements - We define each of these sets as a conformational state (A, C).
-Each conformational state includes many conformations, or specific atom arrangements x. - In this example, conformational states correspond to wells in the energy landscape - A more general term for "conformational state" is "macrostate," and a more general term for "conformation" is "microstate"
+- In other words, we wish to compare probabilities of different sets (neighborhoods) of atomic arrangements - We define each of these sets as a conformational state.
+Each conformational state includes many conformations, or specific atom arrangements x. - In the example below, conformational states A and C correspond to wells in the energy landscape - A more general term for "conformational state" is "macrostate," and a more general term for "conformation" is "microstate"